rasbt/protein-science/glossary/README.md

 [[back to top](#table-of-contents)]

-The RMSD measures the average distance between atoms of 2 protein or ligand structures via the equation
+The Root-mean-square deviation (RMSD) measures the average distance between atoms of 2 protein or ligand structures.
+This calculation of the Cartesian error follows the equation

 ![rmsd equation](./images/rmsd_equation.png)